Project

 poor acceleration estimate when sitting on the ground

-Added by Martin Jacquet about 2 years ago.
-Updated almost 2 years ago.
+Added by Martin Jacquet almost 3 years ago.
+Updated over 2 years ago.

 Status: